 Don't be afraid of color.
 Go with what you like rather than what is safe and conservative.

 Wallpaper is trickier but can make a room look lovely.
-Be careful of patterns that don't complement the scale of the room.
+Be wary of patterns that don't complement the scale of the room.
 For instance, a small pattern will be lost in a large, bright room, while an overly large one will overpower a powder room or short hallway.
 Of course, there are exceptions, but generally this is true.

 Two: Furniture That Is Out of Whack